UDES-Universidad/DragonScript/README.md

 # apps-script-framework
-Framework for quickly construct a Google's stand alone app script.
+Framework for quickly construct a Google's Standalone and Container-bound scripts.